NadAAaHH/Customer-segmentation/README.md

 &nbsp;
 ### What's the Goal of This Project?
-This project aims to develop a clustering model that can divide customers into groups based on their regular pattern and behaviors associated with their credit cards usage.
+This project aims to develop a clustering model that can divide customers into segments based on their regular patterns and behaviors associated with their credit card usage, while also providing potential marketing strategies for each segment.

 &nbsp;
 # Data